J33R4FF3/J33R4FF3.github.io/_posts/2021-02-02-Creating-TCP-Bind-Shell-with-C.md

 <li>Number of bytes to read from the file descriptor into the buffer</li>
 </ul>

-We will then use the strcspn syscall to calculate the number of bytes in the buffer and and using strcmp syscall to compare the string in the buffer with our hardcoded password in memory.
+We will then use the [strcspn](https://man7.org/linux/man-pages/man3/strcspn.3.html) syscall to calculate the number of bytes in the buffer and using the [strcmp](https://man7.org/linux/man-pages/man3/strcmp.3.html) syscall to compare the string in the buffer with our hardcoded password in memory.
 If the two strings match, the strcmp syscall will return a 0, and our program will continue.
 If the two strings don't match, our program/shell will exit.

 ```c++
 read(new_sock, buf, 16);